RayDimn/Risk_Of_Rain_2_Expand/README.md

 ![Enemies](https://github.com/RayDimn/Risk_Of_Rain_2_Expand/blob/main/Banners/EnemiesBanner.gif)

-New enemies were also added to the mix also being from **Risk Of Rain** and **Risk Of Rain Returns**, the Elite Enemies also have been reworked to accommodate better gameplay as well a director update to mix the ways enemies and bosses spawn during your runs.
+New enemies were also added to the mix being from **Risk Of Rain** and **Risk Of Rain Returns**, the Elite Enemies also have recieved a reworked to accommodate better gameplay as well a update for the director to mix the ways enemies and bosses spawn during your runs.